darhrmsarm03/Lydia-Portfolio-Website/README.md

 - Upload your images to the style/images/ directory.
 - Modify the portfolio grid and filter options to showcase your work.

+### Contributing

+Contributions are welcome!
+Please adhere to the following guidelines:

+- Fork the repository: Create a copy of the project on your GitHub account.
+- Create a branch: Make your changes on a new branch.
+- Commit your changes: Use clear and concise commit messages.
+- Push your changes: Push your branch to your forked repository.
+- Create a pull request: Submit a pull request to the main repository.

 ## Dependencies

 - ootstrap CSS and JS files included via local paths.